Common questions about

 Learn more at themomentum.ai.

 Discord is the fastest channel for self-hosted users.
-The core team and community are active there for technical questions, architecture advice, and troubleshooting.
+The core team and community are active there.

-Teams on enterprise support get a dedicated Slack channel with named engineers, SLA-backed response times, priority patches, and escalation paths.
-This includes BAA signing for HIPAA-covered entities, compliance documentation your team can review and sign off on, and proactive release management.
-Not a support queue: a partnership.
+Teams on enterprise support get a dedicated Slack channel with named engineers, SLA-backed response times, and proactive release management.

 For bugs or feature requests, open an issue on GitHub.
 For enterprise discussions, schedule a call.